 - (i) The amount of funds needed to meet the Concessionality Spread is calculated by the ISA and included as part of the Funding Request submitted by the Benefitting Country.
-Although loans in Underlying Operations may be in any currency under the ISA's applicable policies and procedures, the Concessionality Amount is calculated on the basis of the posted Concessionality Spread or Euro equivalent and then requested in United States dollars. - (ii) Following the calculation worksheet of the Funding Request Template, the amount is calculated as the net present value of the Concessionality Spread, applied to the projected outstanding notional amount of the loan over its life, discounted using the corresponding swap curve, and based on a projected disbursement schedule, at the time of Funding Request submission.
-The calculation and related information are expected to be current within one week of the Funding Request submission.
+Although loans in Underlying Operations may be in any currency under the ISA's applicable policies and procedures, the Concessionality Amount is calculated on the basis of the posted Concessionality Spread or Euro equivalent and then requested in United States dollars.
+9 - (ii) Following the calculation worksheet of the Funding Request Template, the amount is calculated as the net present value of the Concessionality Spread, applied to the projected outstanding notional amount of the loan over its life, discounted using the corresponding swap curve, and based on a projected disbursement schedule, at the time of Funding Request submission.
+The calculation and related information are expected to be current within one week of the Funding Request submission. - (iii) At the time of the Concessionality Amount calculation for the Funding Request, the Concessionality Amount will be capped at the Maximum Percentage of Concessionality. - (iv) After Allocation and Commitment, as described in this Operations Manual, and in response to a Cash Transfer Request from the ISA, the Trustee transfers funds to the ISA for the total Concessionality Amount.

-&lt;sup>8 As of July 1, 2020, the Maximum Percentage of Concessionality set by the Steering Committee is 25 percent.
+As of July 1, 2020, the Maximum Percentage of Concessionality set by the Steering Committee is 25 percent.
 This percentage reflects the approximate average percentage of concessionality embedded in ISA loans that received GCFF Concessionality support over the 2017-2020 period and may be revised by the Steering Committee from time to time.